Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

 Now, we know that

 Since $f^+\ms{F}$ is irreducible, the Hom group is a division algebra, and it remains to show that $\phi_{\ms{F}}$ is not $0$.
-For this, it suffices to check that the trace homomorphism $f_!f^+\ms{F}(d)[2d]\rightarrow\ms{F}$ is non-zero.
+For this, it suffices to check that the trace map $f_!f^+\ms{F}(d)[2d]\rightarrow\ms{F}$ is non-zero.
 By base change property of trace map, we may assume $Y$ to be a point, in which case, the trace map is non-zero by construction. \end{proof}

 \begin{cor*} Let $f\colon X\rightarrow Y$ be a flat morphism of relative dimension $d$ between smooth realizable schemes.
-Then the adjoint of trace map $f^+K_Y(d)[2d]\rightarrow f^!K_Y$ is an isomorphism. \end{cor*} \begin{proof} This follows by the transitivity of trace map and the Poincar\'{e} duality. \end{proof}
+Then the adjoint of trace map $f^+K_Y(d)[2d]\rightarrow f^!K_Y$ is an isomorphism. \end{cor*} \begin{proof} This follows by the transitivity of trace map and the Poincar\'{e} duality for both $X$ and $Y$. \end{proof}

 Let $i\colon Z\hookrightarrow X$ be a closed immersion of codimension $c$ between smooth realizable schemes.
 By using the Poincar\'{e} duality, we have a canonical isomorphism $i^+K^{\omega}_X(-c)[-2c]\xrightarrow{\sim}i^!K^{\omega}_X$.
 Let us denote by $(-)\widetilde{\otimes}(-):=\mb{D} \bigl(\mb{D}(-)\otimes\mb{D}(-)\bigr)$.
 The projection formula yields the homomorphism $i^+\bigl(\ms{N}\widetilde{\otimes}\ms{M}\bigr)\rightarrow i^+(\ms{N})\widetilde{\otimes}i^!(\ms{M})$ for $\ms{M}$, $\ms{N}$ in $D^{\mr{b}}_{\mr{hol}}(X/K)$.
 Using this homomorphism, we get a homomorphism